-The overall body of research shows that soy foods, consumed in moderation, does not increase the risk of cancer recurrence or earlier death and may even be beneficial.
+The overall body of research shows that soy foods, consumed in moderation, does not increase the risk of cancer and may even be beneficial.
 A moderate amount is 1-2 standard servings daily of whole soy foods, such as half a cup of tofu, tempeh, or edamame (green soybeans) or 1 cup of soymilk.
 Soy foods can also provide protein, omega-3 and omega-6 fats, and calcium.